SelinaWang/SoftSysZis/reports/update.md

 ## Project Goals

 The goal of our project is to create a text editor in C. The lower bound of our project is that it should ideally be able to implement all the basic features one might expect in a minimal editor, including writing text (raw input/output) and being able to view text.
 Our stretch goals include implementing syntax highlighting and a search feature.
-We plan to look into the ncurses library to take care of a lot of the low level terminal interaction for us to make our program more portable.
+Another stretch goal we hope to explore is looking into the ncurses library to take care of a lot of the low level terminal interaction for us to make our program more portable.

 ## Learning Goals